-To identifying the best matcha green tea is not simple process.
+To identify the best matcha green tea is not a simple process.
 Matcha is a shade-grown green tea leaf, finely ground powder, and well processed green tea.
 It is a stone-grounded Japanese style green tea.
 It is obtained from the same plant Camellia sinensis just like any other green tea.
 It is a staple in Japan and served during their traditional Chado ceremony.
-It was initially discovered in China during the reign of Tang Dynasty and was later introduced to Japan by the Buddhist monks.
+It was initially discovered in China during the reign of the Tang Dynasty and was later introduced to Japan by the Buddhist monks.
 And now it is needless to say matcha is spreading its magic all over the world.

 How does matcha differ from others?

 We have already stated that matcha is obtained from the same plant like any other green tea.
-So why there is so much buzz around matcha, after all green tea is just green tea right?
-Well not actually, though obtained from same plant matcha is found to be 10 times more beneficial than any other green tea.
+So why there is so much buzz around matcha, after all, green tea is just green tea right?
+Well not actually, though obtained from the same plant matcha is found to be 10 times more beneficial than any other green tea.
 But how is it even possible?
 All credits to the unique growing and processing methods adapted for matcha.

 Growing and processing of matcha

 Matcha plants are specially grown in shade allowing only 20% sunlight for several weeks before they are harvested.
 This helps to increase the chlorophyll content in the leaves compared to other green tea leaves and also causes the production of amino acids.

 The stems and veins are then removed during processing and the harvested leaves are sun dried.
 Once completely dry the leaves become crumpled and are then stone-ground to produce the matcha powder.
 Grinding is usually a slow process; it is done to keep the aroma intact

 Matcha for weight loss

-The Secret of matcha for weight loss is the very natural ingredient in the leaves.
+The Secret of matcha for weight loss is a very natural ingredient in the leaves.
 The antioxidant Epigallocatechin Gallate (EGCG) present in the green tea is responsible for weight loss.
 This is found in abundance in matcha when compared to other varieties of green tea.